copyrite/LwotcMinimalText/XComGame.md

 +2 to primary weapon damage. +1 to primary weapon critical damage.

 ## Lick Your Wounds
 Heal for 2 HP when you Hunker Down, up to 8 per mission.
-Cure poison, burning, and acid burning when you Hunker Down.
+Remove poison, burning, and acid burning when you Hunker Down.
-* Does it also work if you're out of charges?
+* TODO: Does the heal also work if you're out of charges?

 ## Light 'Em Up
+Your standard shots no longer end your turn.
-Replaces your primary weapon's standard shot.
-Light 'em Up counts as a standard shot and does not ends your turn.
+* Light 'Em Up replaces your primary weapon's standard shot.
+It counts as a standard shot.

 ## Lightning Reflexes
 You have +100 Defense against reaction attacks.
 This bonus decays by 20 per reaction attack against you after the start of your turn.